edgeworx/docs/content/en/docs/guides/3-package.md

 NOTE: If you don't already have an account, create one now at [https://hub.docker.com](https://hub.docker.com).
 You will be given an organization which is your username.
-Ensure that you are logged into your Dockerhub account using the following command by replacing the organization with your Dockerhub organization name.
+Ensure that you are logged into your Docker Hub account using the following command by replacing the organization with your Docker Hub organization name.

 ```shell
 docker login --username=organization